Mark Dantonio: 2019 season

-After winning its first two games, Michigan State was ranked #18 in the AP Poll.
+After winning its first two games over Tulsa and Western Michigan, Michigan State was ranked No. 18 in the AP Poll.
 However, in their third game they fell 10–7 at home to Arizona State.
 The Spartans had appeared to tie the game with a last-second field goal, but they were penalized for having 12 players on the field and forced to attempt the field goal again from five yards further, which they missed.
 The following week, MSU defeated Northwestern 31–10 to open its B1G schedule.
 This gave Dantonio his 110th win as Spartans head coach, surpassing Duffy Daugherty for the most football wins in school history.

 After defeating Indiana to improve to 4–1, the Spartans' season took a major downturn, losing five games to Ohio State (34–10), Wisconsin (38–0), Penn State (28–7) Illinois (37–34) and Michigan (44–10) consecutively.
 Against Illinois, the Spartans blew a 28–3 lead in first half and were outscored 27–3 in the fourth quarter at home.
 The following week at Michigan, the Spartans took an early 7–0 lead in the first quarter but were outscored 44–3 in the final three quarters.
-In their 12 losses over the 2018-2019 seasons, the Spartans were outscored 139–13 in the fourth quarter.
+In their 12 losses over the 2018–2019 seasons, the Spartans were outscored 139–13 in the fourth quarter.

 MSU defeated Rutgers (27–0) and Maryland (19–16) in its final two regular season games to finish at 6–6 and achieve bowl eligibility.
 The 2019 season concluded on December 27 with a 27–21 win over Wake Forest in the Pinstripe Bowl, giving Dantonio his second consecutive 7–6 season.

 On February 4, 2020, Mark Dantonio announced he was retiring as head coach.
 He left the Michigan State football program as its all-time winningest coach with a record of 114–57 and a .667 winning percentage.

+2023 season

+On September 10, 2023, Dantonio came out of retirement and returned to the Spartans as associate head coach in the wake of Mel Tucker's suspension and the elevation of Harlon Barnett to interim head coach.

 Personal life

 Mark Dantonio married his wife, Becky, in 1990.
 The couple's two daughters, Kristen and Lauren, attended Michigan State.
-Dantonio is a devout Roman Catholic.
-The National Polish-American Sports Hall of Fame will hold its 49th Annual Induction Banquet in June 2022, inducting Dantonio whose mother was Polish.
+Dantonio is a devout Catholic.
+The National Polish-American Sports Hall of Fame held its 49th Annual Induction Banquet in June 2022, inducting Dantonio, whose mother was Polish.